 Saturday’s programme starts with a hands-on morning session led by the enigmatic Young Identity director Shirley May (named as one of Manchester’s 100 Inspirational Women earlier this year), who’s launching her new collection She Wrote Her Own Eulogy at Manchester Central Library next month.
 In her workshop, she’ll be taking objects she’s chosen from Dunham Massey’s vast collection relating to the festival’s overarching theme of Women & Power as prompts for different writing exercises.

-After the workshop, Shirley will be joined in the Festival Tent by Northern Poetry Train‘s Helen Mort for a double reading and discussion as everyone enjoys brunch.
+After the workshop, Shirley will be joined in the Orangery by Northern Poetry Train‘s Helen Mort for a double reading and discussion as everyone enjoys brunch.
 Helen has published two poetry collections, Division Street and No Map Could Show Them, and she has a novel, Black Car Burning, out soon along with a short story collection, Exire, due this month, so talk might even stretch beyond poetry and stray into the realms of prose.

 Presiding over Saturday’s festival tea in the afternoon is Jean Sprackland, author of four critically acclaimed poetry collections and winner of the Portico Prize and the Costa Poetry Award.
 She’ll be reading some of her work and taking questions from the audience, before signing books.